9 Mobility Twitter accounts to follow

 Older people may not be the first group of individuals that you think of when it comes to being active on social media, but this is a view that is changing at an increasing rate.
 A growing number of older people and those who struggle with their mobility are using Twitter and such social media sites to stay up to date with the latest news that relates to them, and to interact with people in a similar position.

-As Britain faces an aging population, one of the primary concerns is loneliness, often caused by reduced mobility or the mortality of a partner.
+As Britain faces an ageing population, one of the primary concerns is loneliness, often caused by reduced mobility or the mortality of a partner.
 While mobility aids such as home stair lifts and mobility scooters can go a long way towards the restoration of elderly independence, the internet is proving that getting online is another way to better connect this generation and overcome physical difficulties.

 Here we have listed some of the top elderly and mobility Twitter accounts you should be following right now.